citusdata/citus_docs/tutorials/real-time-analytics-tutorial.rst

 Real-time Analytics
 ###################

-In this tutorial, we will use a sample Github dataset to demonstrate how you can use Citus to ingest events data and run analytical queries on that data in human real-time.
+In this tutorial, we will demonstrate how you can use Citus to ingest events data and run analytical queries on that data in human real-time.
+For that, we will use a sample Github events dataset.

 .. note::